-In addition to the above requirements, students who had earned a Bachelor of Engineering Technology (BET) degree from an IUT are required to take 24 undergraduate credits of remedial courses for the BET degree to become equivalent to a Bachelor of Science degree in engineering.
+In addition to the above requirements, students who had earned a Bachelor of Engineering Technology (BET) degree from an IUT are required to take 24 credits of remedial courses for the BET degree to become equivalent to a Bachelor of Science degree in engineering.
+Additional 36 graduate credits are required to earn an MS degree.